trovezero/blog/content/posts/meet-trove-zero.md

   - On the way up (Risk Increases): It ignores cooldowns (using the grace period) and reacts quickly to maintain your position.

-  - On the way down (Risk Decreases): It waits through grace periods and cooldowns to prevent oscillation—saving you gas and preventing rate whipsawing.
+  - On the way down (Risk Decreases): It waits through grace periods and cooldowns to prevent oscillation

 - **Non-Custodial Security:** We can only adjust the interest rate.
 We can never touch your collateral or withdraw your funds.

 ### Why Use Trove Zero?

-- **Redemption Protection:** We keep your loan positioned above the immediate redemption zone, preserving your ETH exposure.
+- **Redemption Protection:** We keep your loan positioned above the dangerous zone, preserving your position.

 - **Better Realized APR:** Avoid overpaying during calm market periods.
 We tighten your rate automatically when risk subsides.

 - **Set It and Forget It:** Eliminate the need for manual calculations and constant monitoring.